-Often, prosecutors will contend that the best deal possible has been offered to you at arraignment, but a skilled private attorney knows that to be false and is able to acquire a more successful outcome.
+Often, prosecutors will contend that the best deal possible has been offered to you at arraignment but a skilled private attorney knows that to be false and is often able to acquire a more successful outcome.

 A pre-trial motion is a request made by your defense attorney that the court make a decision on a specific issue before the trial begins.
 This motion can greatly affect the trial, evidence, testimony, defendants, and the courtroom.
 Pre-trial motions may include, but are not limited to:

-- A “probably cause”hearing, which contests the validity of the officer’s initial traffic stop.
+- A “probable cause” hearing, which contests the validity of the officer’s initial traffic stop.